List of alien races in Marvel Comics: Kamado

-The Kamado are a humanoid race with an exaggeratedly muscular physique.
-Their home planet is Mikkaz, seventh from the sun in the Dopner star system in the Milky Way galaxy.
-In an alternate 20th Century, the Defenders, while investigating a UFO sighting, inadvertently caused the son of the Kamado king and his followers to commit suicide.
+The Kamado are a humanoid species with an exaggeratedly muscular physique.
+Their home planet is Mikkaz, seventh from the sun in the Dopner star system in the Milky Way.
+In an alternate 20th century, the Defenders, while investigating a UFO sighting, inadvertently caused the son of the Kamado king and his followers to commit suicide.
 In response, when the Kamado king found their remains four hundred years later, he ordered the annihilation of Earth.
-To prevent this occurrence from coming about, the original Defenders team disbanded.
-First seen in The Defenders #125 (November 1983).
+To prevent this occurrence from coming about, the original Defenders disbanded.

 Karidians

-The Karidians are a race of aliens from the planet Karidia.
+The Karidians are a species from the planet Karidia.
 Their planet was saved from their dying unstable sun by Silver Surfer.
-First appeared in Silver Surfer (vol. 3) #103.

 Kawa

-The Kawa are a reptilian semi-humanoid race with orange skin that averages 10 ft in height.
-They come from the planet Kawa in the Bawa Kawa star system in the Andromeda galaxy.
+The Kawa are a reptilian semi-humanoid species with orange skin that averages 10 ft in height.
+They come from the planet Kawa in the Bawa Kawa star system in the Andromeda Galaxy.
 After Galactus destroyed their planet, the Kawa began to worship him as their god and even lead him to sacrificial planets.
-First seen in Hercules #3 (November 1982).

 Kigors

-The Kigor are a race of crab-like aliens from Cancrius III.
-First appeared in Tales of Suspense #14.
+The Kigor are a crab-like species from Cancrius III.

 Klangians

-The Klangians are a race of humanoids from the planet Klang.
+The Klangians are a humanoid species from the planet Klang.

 Klklk

-The Klklk are an insectoid race covered with chitinous carapaces that averages 8 ft in length from head to end of tail.
-Their homeworld is La'kll, fourth from the sun in the Tl'blk star system in the Milky Way galaxy.
+The Klklk are an insectoid species covered with chitinous carapaces that averages 8 ft in length from head to end of tail.
+Their homeworld is La'kll, fourth from the sun in the Tl'blk star system in the Milky Way.
 They have antennae which can project disintegrating blasts.
 Klklk can exude thin but strong web-like filaments, and queens have demonstrated telepathy.
-First seen in The Incredible Hulk (vol. 2) #273 (July 1982).

 Kodabaks

-The Kodabaks are a humanoid pig-like race with two digits on each appendage, averaging 6 ft 2 in in height.
-They come from the planet Kodaba, seventh from the sun in the Grosgumbique star system in the Milky Way galaxy.
-Thanos recruited some Kodabaks to serve in his army, and they battled the Avengers aboard Sanctuary II.
-First seen in Marvel Two-In-One Annual #2 (1977).
+The Kodabaks are a humanoid pig-like species with two digits on each appendage, averaging 6 ft 2 in in height.
+They come from the planet Kodaba, seventh from the sun in the Grosgumbique star system in the Milky Way.

 Korbinites

-The Korbinites are a humanoid race with light orange skin, averaging 6 ft 2 in in height, and originating in the so-called "Burning Galaxy".
-Beta Ray Bill is a Korbinite.
-However, Bill has been greatly genetically modified; normal Korbinites are bald and lack noses and external ears, while Bill has an equine face and pure white eyes.
-First seen in Thor #337 (November 1983).
+The Korbinites are a humanoid species with light orange skin, averaging 6 ft 2 in in height, and originating in the so-called "Burning Galaxy".
+Beta Ray Bill is a modified Korbinite.